 Signs and Symptoms

-While it is normal to feel "down in the dumps" sometimes, people with major depression feel significantly depressed for a long period of time.
-They have trouble enjoying things that they used to love to do.
+While it is normal to feel down sometimes, people with major depression feel significantly depressed for a long period of time.
+They have trouble enjoying things they used to love.
 Symptoms include:

 - Big change in appetite, often causing either weight loss or weight gain